EliasNimlandLind/EliasNimlandLind/README.md

 ## About me
 I have studied full stack software development, foucusing on security.
 Proprietary softwares I have contributed to includes [AIWhatIf](https://aiwhatif2.nightingale.uni-mainz.de/), developed as a part of the Nightingale project and utilises artificial intelligence to generate recommendations to enhance the health of the user.
+Technocal expertise, e.g. custom softwares, is provided to local organisations, such as XP Ängelholm.

-Languages:
+## Used languages
   - C#
   - SQL
   - Python